0xDPE/FightScript/README.md

 # FightScript
 Written by SomeGuy

-Adds fighting to your game fr fr \n
+Adds fighting to your game fr fr \
 Animations not by me